awjuliani/metaphysics-quiz/README.md

 ## Credits

-Conceptualized and developed by Arthur Juliani (@awjuliani).
-Special thanks to @taylorlapeyre for his valuable insights and suggestions during the iterative refinement of the taxonomy.
+Conceptualized and developed by Arthur Juliani ([@awjuliani](https://github.com/awjuliani)).
+Special thanks to [@taylorlapeyre](https://github.com/taylorlapeyre) for his valuable insights and suggestions during the process of refining the taxonomy and the user interface.